-The Blanch Law Firm is New York’s premiere criminal defense firm, providing unparalleled legal representation in high-profile cases, major felonies, white collar charges and financial crimes.
+The Blanch Law Firm is New York’s premier criminal defense firm, providing unparalleled legal representation in high-profile cases, major felonies, white collar charges, and financial crimes.
 Below contains some of our media coverage featuring our cases.

 Verona man admits role in attack on Church